Zero-Waste Dog Care – From Puppy To Oldie (The Ultimate Guide)

 - Buy dog toys of a higher quality and specify no plastic

-Making your own eco-friendly dog toy is a great idea and a very rewarding experience.
-I cut an old pair of jeans into strips, braided them together and knotted the ends.
+Making your eco-friendly dog toy is a great idea and an enriching experience.
+I cut an old pair of jeans into strips, braided them together, and knotted the ends.

 This cost me nothing, repurposed some material, was fun to do and gave my dog Leo a toy containing my scent.
-This was a no-sew toy but honestly, it’s one of his favorites.
+Of course, this was a no-sew toy, but honestly, it’s one of his favorites.

-There are many different toys you can make in this way and all you have to do is utilize what you already have.
-Trust me your dog will love you for it and you will form an even stronger bond than you have at present.
+You can make many different toys in this way, and all you have to do is utilize what you already have.
+Trust me, your dog will love you for it, and you will form an even stronger bond than you have at present.